srdc/onfhir/README.md

 ```

 Executable standalone jars **target/fhir-repository-standalone.jar**  will be created under each onfhir-server for
 different FHIR version.
-Executing the following command will run the onfhir server for that version with nearly whole FHIR
+Executing the following command will run the onFhir server for that version with nearly whole FHIR
 capabilities.
 ```
 $ java -jar target/fhir-repository-standalone.jar